Japan's Abe set to bring telegenic son of popular ex-PM into cabinet - media | Devdiscourse

 Japanese Prime Minister Shinzo Abe will draft the son of former premier Junichiro Koizumi into his cabinet and keep allies in key posts in a reshuffle on Wednesday, media reported, as Abe readies a tax rise and aims to revise the pacifist constitution.
-Abe, poised to become Japan's longest-serving premier in November, will pick telegenic Shinjiro Koizumi, 38, whom surveys show voters favour as their next leader, NHK public television reported.
-It did not specify which post he would get.
+Abe, poised to become Japan's longest-serving premier in November, will pick telegenic Shinjiro Koizumi, 38, whom surveys show voters favor as their next leader, NHK public television reported.
+The younger Koizumi will be named as an environmental minister, NHK said.

 The appointment could give a popularity boost to the new cabinet line-up.
 Cabinet posts will be announced on Wednesday after the current cabinet resigns and officials have not commented on media reports about possible appointments.
 The younger Koizumi, known as Shinjiro to distinguish him from his father, grabbed headlines last month with news that he would marry Christel Takigawa, a French-Japanese television presenter, and they will soon have a baby.